-In 2023, the CoC had over 900 year-round RRH beds, with programs targeted to veterans, transition age youth (TAY), single adults, and families with children.
+In 2024, the CoC had over 771 year-round TH beds and 2,490 shelter beds, with programs targeted to veterans, transition age youth (TAY), single adults, and families with children.
 Federal, state, and local funding supported these projects, including VA SSVF, HUD CoC and ESG funds, state ESG, Cal-WORKS, and local public and private funding.
-Refining the RRH progressive engagement model has been folded into a broader coordinated entry redesign that includes customizing case management by subpopulation as appropriate.
-Refer to the ESG section and ESG SAGE for ESG Accomplishments, CR-55, and the HOPWA CAPER for HOWPA performance outcomes.